 1. Use zi (if you have the fzf integration) to quickly find images

-2. Use ei to check their metadata
+2. Use ii to check their metadata

 3. Use ranger’s tagging system to organize files based on metadata information